eapowertools/qs-admin-playbook/docs/asset_management/apps/optimize_sheet_order_for_adoption.md

 ![optimize_sheet_order_for_adoption07.png](images/optimize_sheet_order_for_adoption07.png)

 > **Protip:**
-> If there are Community Sheets with a higher quantity of sessions than base sheets, it is worth investigating the content of those sheets with the application owners and considering either promoting the sheet to base, or incorporating the content into the base app otherwise.
+> If there are community sheets with a higher quantity of sessions than base sheets, it is worth investigating the content of those sheets with the application owners and considering either promoting the sheet to base, or incorporating the content into the base app otherwise.

 This process should be repeated for each of the selected applications.